sirmarcel/miniphonic/README.md

 #### Setting/Getting Attributes

 Usually, you actually want to do something useful, so you need to add some attributes to your API objects.
 Miniphonic exposes the "top level" of attributes in dot notation, the rest is handled by the appropriate data structures (hashes and arrays).
-Take a look at [this page]( https://auphonic.com/api-docs/details.html#one-request ) or ```{prest|production}_attributes.rb``` to see what you can do.
+Take a look at [this page]( https://auphonic.com/api-docs/details.html#one-request ) or ```{preset|production}_attributes.rb``` to see what you can do.

 Quick example:
 ```